 2F1.
 Track Sprints involve a series of races, each with a small number of riders.
 The number and composition of the races is organized by the chief referee to meet the needs of the racing program for the number of riders.
 The sprint rounds may be preceded by a flying start 200 meter time trial to seed or select riders who will take part in the sprint heats.
+If two more riders make the same time during a seeding time trial, the tie will be broken by the drawing of lots by those involved.
 The official race announcement shall state the format and seeding method to be used.